willyvaessen/100DaysofCode/README.md

 It was late last night, the City Skyline in CSS was a lot of work, but fun at the same time.
 Today I'll be working on a magazine layout.

+Finished the Responsive Web Design course and achieved the certificate at freeCodeCamp.